Women’s World Cup co-host New Zealand tries to avoid elimination in match against Switzerland

 NORWAY-PHILIPPINES

-There’s drama in the Norway camp ahead of Sunday’s must-win Group A match against the Philippines, a first-time Women’s World Cup participant that has a shot at advancing into the knockout round.
+There’s both injury and drama in the Norway camp ahead of Sunday’s must-win Group A match against the Philippines, a first-time Women’s World Cup participant that has a shot at advancing into the knockout round.

+Norway said on the eve of its match against the Philippines that star Ada Hegerberg would not play against the Philippines with a groin injury; the former Ballon d’Or winner also missed Norway’s last match after walking off the field following warm-ups because she “felt discomfort when sprinting right after the anthems.”

 It was Norway, the 12th-ranked team in the world, that was supposed to have an easier path out of group play.
 But the Grasshoppers lost to co-host New Zealand in the tournament’s opening game and a draw with Switzerland has them sitting last in the group.